e30chris/Ansible-ServerDelivery/README.md

 Take a fresh deployed server from AWS or Digital Ocean and deliver it with everything it needs to be a secure, easy to use simple server.
 Servers will be deployed via Tugboat for Digital Ocean and AWS will use Web or cli.

   - Goal:
-    - Apply all updates via YUM or Apt
+    - Apply all updates via YUM, DNF or Apt
-    - Apply sane security setup
+    - Apply sane security setup to sshd
     - Create a list of users
     - Each user should have:
       - SSH Keys loaded
       - Shell configured
       - Aliases ready
       - Sudo access
+      - SSH public keys in authorized_keys

 Requirements
 ------------